hixcoder/ft_irc/README.md

             its binary form.
         - The htons() function is used to convert the port number to network byte order.
     . addrlen : The size of addr in bytes.
+### Listen :
+- listen: is a function that is used to put a server socket into a passive mode, waiting for incoming client connections.
+- The syntax :
+    int listen(int sockfd, int backlog);
+    . sockfd : socket descriptor.
+    . backlog :  the maximum length of the queue of pending connections that the kernel should allow for this socket.
+### Accept :
+- accept: is a function that is used in conjunction with sockets to accept incoming connection requests from clients and establish a new connection with the client.
+- The syntax:
+    int accept(int socket, struct sockaddr *restrict address, socklen_t *restrict address_len);
+    . sock: socket descriptor.
+    . address: is a pointer to a sockaddr structe that will be filled with the address of the client that is making the connection request.
+    . address_len: length of the sockaddr structure.
+    .
+Accept return a new socket file descriptor that can be used to communicate with the client.